bradford-hamilton/Google-OAuth2.0-Express-Passport-Postgres-Template/README.md

 9. Make certain your .env file is included in your .gitignore - it should already be.

-10. Run node/nodemon on app.js and visit http://localhost:1337
+10. Run npm start or nodemon and visit http://localhost:1337

 11. :)